“Man masters nature not by force, but by understanding”

 Take a look at how important the forest is, find the closest forest to where you live and do your part to help conserve our public lands!
 With the Agents of Discover mobile game, your child can put their phone or iPad to good use as they move, solve puzzles and discover their local forests and parks.
 Not sure how to pack for a day in the woods?
 Find out what supplies you’ll need for your adventure, learn about Leave No Trace ethics and read a list of Dos and Don’ts while exploring your local forests.

 Are you looking for a way to spend some quality time with your family while learning something new?
-The CFAIA is committed to providing visitors with environmental education and recreational opportunities for children, adults and everyone in between.
-Programs take place within the CFAIA campgrounds and visitor centers in NC, GA, and IN from Memorial Day through Labor Day.
+We’re committed to providing visitors with environmental education and recreational opportunities for children, adults and everyone in between.
+Programs take place within the FIND Outdoors campgrounds and visitor centers in NC, GA, and IN from Memorial Day through Labor Day.
 Hikes, crafts, wildlife ID, local history and much more are all subjects and programs that our Education Specialists are trained to teach our visitors each summer at these areas:

 - Cliffside Lake Recreation Area